 Some may think that an experienced team is used to the long and trying college basketball season, where a younger side may see its players hit the feared “freshman wall”.
 While this theory used to hold water, the key role of AAU competition (Amateur Athletic Union) in helping high school players get noticed by NCAA scouts has made high-level basketball a year-round season for college-bound players.

 So, not only are the top freshmen in the country breaking through the “wall” with ease but at this point in the schedule – if they’re lucky enough to be among the field of 68 – they really can’t be considered wet behind the ears.

 College sports are often more dictated by who’s on the sidelines than the players on the floor or field.
 Unlike in the pros, college head coaches have full control over which players they bring in and design a program around the system they want to run.
 Handicapping a coach is just as important as breaking down a team’s starting five at this point in the season.

 Banking on a veteran coach, with plenty of NCAA games under their belts, is a smart move later in the tournament when the pressure is higher and adjustments are premium with the quick turnaround between games.
 A first-time tournament coach may not know how to react to the intensity of an opening-round game or be clear-minded enough to make key calls and adjustments needed to win.

-There is a reason teams like Villanova with Jay Wright, Arizona with Sean Miller, Kansas with Bill Self, and Duke with Mike Krzyzewski always seem to be among the names escaping the first weekend of the tournament each March.
+There's a reason teams like Kansas with Bill Self, Gonzaga with Mark Few, and Michigan State with Tom Izzo always seem to be among the names escaping the first weekend of the tournament each March.

 For those capping some lesser-known NCAA contenders, take a look at the head coach’s resume and examine their coaching tree.
 While they may not have taken this current school to the Big Dance they could have been an assistant with a big-name program, getting on-the-job training when it comes to sealing the deal come tournament time.